aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

         id3-. filtered/aggregated data .->id5(PostgreSQL);
         id3-. filtered data .->id6(OpenSearch);

-The article includes the steps that you need when using the `Aiven web console <https://console.aiven.io>`_ along with a few different samples of how you can set thresholds for alerts.
+This article includes the steps that you need when using the `Aiven web console <https://console.aiven.io>`_ along with a few different samples of how you can set thresholds for alerts.
 For connecting to your PostgreSQL® service, this example uses the `Aiven CLI <https://github.com/aiven/aiven-client>`_ calling `psql <https://www.postgresql.org/docs/current/app-psql.html>`_, but you can also use other tools if you prefer.

 In addition, the instructions show you how to use a separate Python-based tool, `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_, to create sample records for your Apache Kafka® topic that provides the streamed data.